TG Therapeutics (TGTX) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the biopharmaceutical company had lost 9.36% over the past month, lagging the Medical sector's loss of 2.2% and the S&P 500's loss of 1.48% in that time.
+Heading into today, shares of the biopharmaceutical company had lost 3.07% over the past month, lagging the Medical sector's gain of 1.75% and the S&P 500's gain of 1.72% in that time.

 Investors will be hoping for strength from TG Therapeutics as it approaches its next earnings release.
 The company is expected to report EPS of -$0.36, up 29.41% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.41 million, up 167.97% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.41 million, up 167.97% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$1.21 per share and revenue of $88.35 million.
 These totals would mark changes of +17.12% and +3073.4%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for TG Therapeutics.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for TG Therapeutics.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 14.05% lower within the past month.
-TG Therapeutics is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 14.05% lower.
+TG Therapeutics currently has a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report